iProov/web/README.md

 **Please note the following:**
 - Iframe integrations are not supported in iOS versions `14` and lower due to iOS not supporting motion permissions in iframes.
 All devices attempting to run iProov will be marked as `unsupported`.
+- Due to browser policies, it is also required to pass `allowfullscreen="true"` as well as the `allow` attribute.
 - Its important to ensure the iframe is expanded to 100% width and height.
 See an example of this below.

 ```html